ajiyengar/qemu-aarch64/README.rst

 Instructions
 ------------

 1. Sync with ``sync.sh``
 1. Build with ``build.sh``
-1. Use AARCH64 QEMU to execute the demo app in UEFI Shell -- see ``ajiyengar/qemu-edk2-sdboot`` repo and add it to ``VirtualDrive`` folder
+1. Use AARCH64 QEMU to execute the demo app in UEFI Shell -- see ``ajiyengar/qemu-edk2-sdboot`` repo and add it to ``VirtualDrive`` folder.